 - sour cream mixed with flour

-If you’re following Low Carb or Ketogenic diet, you can try the following substitutions to make this soup compliant:
+If you’re following Low Carb or Ketogenic diet, try the following substitutions to make this soup compliant:

 potatoes ⇒ replace with cauliflower or celery root